Bhaag Milkha Bhaag: Casting

 In 2010, early contenders of the lead role were Abhishek Bachchan and Akshay Kumar.
 While Bachchan was preferred by Mehra, Kumar was preferred by Milkha Singh himself.
 Mehra, however, deferred the final decision on the cast till the final script was completed.
 Mehra offered the film to Hrithik Roshan, Aamir Khan, and Ranveer Singh, all of whom turned it down.
 After months of searching, in September 2011, the principal cast were announced.
 Actor-director Farhan Akhtar and actress Sonam Kapoor received the lead roles.
 Thereafter, Akhtar visited Punjab to meet Milkha Singh and his family.
-Before deciding, Akhtar met Mehra once for a story session and immediately agreed to play the role.
+Before deciding, Akhtar met Mehra once for a story session and immediately agreed to play the role, which marked his first appearance outside a home production.
 He was inspired by Milkha Singh's life and underwent extensive physical training for the role.

 Pakistani actress and singer, Meesha Shafi—who rose to fame with her song "Alif Allah (Jugni)", played RAW agent in the hit Pakistani film Waar, and in 2013 made her Hollywood debut with The Reluctant Fundamentalist—was selected for the role of Perizaad, Singh's friend and a swimmer for team India.